Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 }
 ```
 #### What is the terraform destroy command used for?
 - Terraform destroy is used to destroy the infrastructure managed by Terraform.
-It removes all
-the resources defined in the configuration.

 #### How do you handle provider dependencies in Terraform?
 - Make a providers.tf
-- required_providers block in
+- `required_providers` block in
 the terraform block, specifying the version constraints.
 ```
 terraform {